Explosion, fire injure 1 at Houston-area chemical plant

-PASADENA, Texas -- An explosion and fire erupted Wednesday at a chemical plant in suburban Houston, injuring at least one person.
+PASADENA, Texas -- An explosion and fire erupted Wednesday at a chemical plant in suburban Houston, injuring one person.

-Officials were investigating what caused the blast at the plant in the city of Pasadena.
+Officials were still investigating what caused the blast at 12:11 p.m. at the plant in the city of Pasadena.

+But preliminary information showed the fire occurred as liquified natural gas was being transferred from a tanker truck to a storage tank, Harris County Commissioner Adrian Garcia said at a news conference.

-Harris County Sheriff Ed Gonzalez said in a tweet that the injured person was taken to a hospital.
-The person's condition was not immediately made public.
+County Sheriff Ed Gonzalez said the injured person was taken to a hospital and was listed in stable condition.
+The man possibly suffered some burns, but his injuries did not appear to be life threatening, Gonzalez said.

 Local news broadcasts showed a large ball of fire at the plant followed by large plumes of black smoke.
-The fire later appeared to have been extinguished.
+Crews later extinguished the blaze.

 The facility is owned by INEOS Phenol and produces Cumene, an organic compound used to make a variety of things including herbicides and pesticides, cleaning products and auto parts.